webida/webida-restful-api/docs/WorkspaceApi.md

 <a name="findProcs"></a>
 # **findProcs**
-> [ChildProcess] findProcs(workspaceId, opts)
+> [ChildProcess] findProcs(workspaceId, execId)

 Gets process info, created by async exec request, on this workspace.
-If execId is set, this op finds a spawned process whose id is matching.
-If not, all spawned procs will be found.
+To find all spawned processes, set id to &#39;*&#39;.
 This op does not returns error when no procs found but empty result array.
-This operation requires proper access rights. (unrestricted or matching workspace id in access token with parameter)

 ### Example
 ```javascript